awekisa/ProgrammingBasics/README.md

 # ProgrammingBasics
-Homewor at Programming Basics at SoftUni
+Homework at Programming Basics at SoftUni